Skip to product information

 Estimated availability

-The larvae feed exclusively on stinging nettles (Urtica dioica), which serves as their host plant.
-Female butterflies lay clusters of eggs on the undersides of young nettle leaves, and the caterpillars develop in communal silk nests before dispersing to feed independently.
-The caterpillars are black with yellow stripes and spiny, providing some protection from predators.
+The larvae feed exclusively on Stinging Nettle (Urtica dioica), which serves as their host plant.
+Female butterflies lay large clusters of 150-300 eggs on the undersides of young nettle leaves in sunny positions, and the caterpillars develop in communal silk nests before dispersing to feed independently in the final instar.
+The caterpillars are black with gold-yellow stripes and the exoskeleton is covered in spines, providing some protection from predators.

 Difficulty - Very easy (1/10)